How do I get spill stains out of my furniture?

 Answer: Lounging back with a cold soda or nice glass of wine on the couch can be a relaxing way to end the day – but the panic when that can or glass slips out of your hands is less than soothing.
 But don’t throw out the couch or let the worry about spill stains keep you from enjoying food and drink in your living room forever.
 There is an easy and effective way to treat fresh spills and set-in stains on upholstery.

 Be especially careful to follow label instructions when treating a stain on furniture upholstery.
 Pre-test an inconspicuous area of the fabric for color fastness, as some upholstery fabrics may be sensitive to water-based cleaning.
 Only use BISSELL sprays or machine cleaning formulas on fabrics rated “W” or “W/S” on the label.
 Never use our cleaning products on fabrics rated “Dry Clean Only.”

 Stains like wine, cola and juice can be treated with BISSELL OxyPro®.
 First, remove excess liquid or solid particles from the stain.
 Spray in a circular pattern, completely covering the stain.
 Do not rub it.
 Wait 5 minutes.

-Have a deep cleaner?
+Have a carpet cleaner?

-Don’t have a deep cleaner?
+Don’t have a carpet cleaner?

 Blot up the excess liquid with a clean, absorbent cloth.
 The stain fighters will continue to work after blotting.
 If the stain persists, repeat the treatment method.